thefungiz/nebmyco/src/pages/events/mycoblitz-foray-on-saturday-october-21st-at-indian-cave-state-park.md

   NebMyco will have a MycoBlitz foray on Saturday, October 21st at Indian Cave State Park from 9am to 12pm (noon).

-  NAMA's (North American Mycological Association) fall MycoBlitz started yesterday (October 13) and continues until the 22nd!
+  NAMA's (North American Mycological Association) fall MycoBlitz started October 13 and continues until the 22nd!
 This foray is an excellent citizen science opportunity!
 featuredimage: /img/icsp-map.webp
 showImage: true
 formattedDateTime: Saturday October 21, 9 am to 12 pm Central